 CircuitPython-compatible microcontrollers show up as a CIRCUITPY drive when plugged into your computer, allowing you to edit code directly on the board.
-Perhaps you've wondered whether or not you can write data from CircuitPython directly to the board to act as a data logger.
-The answer is yes!
+Perhaps

 The storage module in CircuitPython enables you to write code that allows CircuitPython to write data to the CIRCUITPY drive.
 This process requires you to include a boot.py file on your CIRCUITPY drive, along side your code.py file.